Chia-Network/bls-signatures/README.md

 them with a source wheel on PyPi.
 See `.github/workflows/build.yml`.
-CMake uses [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) to download [pybind11](https://github.com/pybind/pybind11) for the Python bindings and relic from a chia relic forked reporitory.
+CMake uses [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) to download [pybind11](https://github.com/pybind/pybind11) for the Python bindings and relic from a chia relic forked repository.
 Building is then managed by [cibuildwheel](https://github.com/joerick/cibuildwheel).
-Further installation is then available via `pip install blspy` e.g. The ci builds include GMP and libsoduium.
+Further installation is then available via `pip install blspy` e.g. The ci builds include GMP and a statically linked libsodium.

 ## Contributing and workflow